 Get Access to Latest Updates

-The All India Bar Examination (AIBE) is conducted by the Bar Council on India (BCI) twice every year.
-AIBE XV is scheduled to be conducted on January 24, 2021.
-Following the order of Delhi High Court, BCI has released some COVID related SOPs.
-As per the fresh notice, it is crucial to possess the Arogya Setu App and Health Declaration form in order to appear for the AIBE exam.
-Go through the detailed official notification below.
+The Bar Council on India (BCI) conducts the All India Bar Examination (AIBE) twice every year.
+The AIBE XVII exam is supposed to be held in September 2022 and the application form will tentatively release by the third week of August 2022.
+Following the order of the Delhi High Court, BCI had released some COVID-related SOPs for AIBE XV which will be followed for AIBE XVII as well.
+As per the notice, it is crucial to possess the Arogya Setu App and Health Declaration form in order to appear for the AIBE exam.

-Refer to the table given below to know the important highlights of AIBE XV.
+Refer to the table given below to know the important highlights of AIBE XVII.

 All India Bar Examination

 Once a Year (correction done)

 Mode of Exam

 Offline or CBT mode